Nahelal/Bomb_Heros_Uni_Year2/readme.md

 During the development of this project, i aim to look into the affect of casual gaming on reducing stress and improving mood by researching into multiple studies and conducting my own research through the form of a brief questionnare using the 'nine-item Psychological Stress Measure' (PSM-9).
 The PSM-9 is used to measure levels of stress from the last 4-5 days and was used in similar studies such as by *Veeral Desai et al* __[2]__ before and after the study took place.

-In order to keep my arifact in the category of a casual game, i need to ensure my final project is short to play with fast paced games, has simple to learn controls and is easy to learn, and is also widely accessable to appeal to a mass market, to name a few.
+In order to keep my arifact in the category of a casual game, i need to ensure my final project is short to play with fast paced games, has simple controls and is easy to learn, and is also widely accessable to appeal to a mass market, to name a few.

 ## Specialism links